dda-core-team/diconiumneil.github.io/advanced/advanced43.md

 - Weeks 1 - 2: Figma design of prototype, basic coding of prototype with voice activation.

-- Week 3: Code React frontend and test in house.
+- Week 3: Code React frontend and test in-house.

 - Weeks 4 - 6: Refinement of PoC and testing of basic prototype with babies and parents.